Job interviews are known for their critical moments.

 Your strengths highlight your skills, competencies, and experiences that make you an ideal candidate for the job.

-On the other hand, your weaknesses provide insight into areas where you may need improvement or support, demonstrating your willingness to grow and learn.
+Conversely, your weaknesses provide insight into areas where you may need improvement or support, demonstrating your willingness to grow and learn.

 Why Discuss Strengths and Weaknesses in a Job Interview?

-It also shows your ability to handle constructive criticism, your problem-solving skills, and your capacity for professional development.
+It also shows your ability to handle constructive criticism, problem-solving skills, and your capacity for professional development.

 We hear this from customers looking for learning materials to present leadership development training courses.